 The Planning Board, at its discretion may provide for the developer to enter into a binding agreement with the Town in lieu of the other financial performance guarantees.
-Such an agreement shall provide for approval of the Final Plan on the condition that no building permits may be issued lot or unit may be conveyed until:
+Such an agreement shall provide for approval of the Final Plan on the condition that no lot or unit may be conveyed until: [(AMD), TM-05.14.2024, WA-36]

-- It is certified by the, Inspecting Official, that all of the required infrastructure improvements Required Improvements have been installed in accordance with this Ordinance, conditions of approval and the regulations of the appropriate utilities the Final Plan; or - 2.
-A performance guarantee, acceptable to the Town is submitted in an amount necessary to cover the completion of the required infrastructure improvements Required Improvements at an amount adjusted for inflation and prorated for the portions of the required improvements Required Improvements already installed.
+- 1. It is certified by the Inspecting Official that all of the Required Improvements have been installed in accordance with the Final Plan; or [(AMD), TM-05.14.2024, WA-36] - 2.
+A performance guarantee, acceptable to the Town is submitted in an amount necessary to cover the completion of the Required Improvements at an amount adjusted for inflation and prorated for the portions of the Required Improvements already installed.
 Notice of agreement and any conditions shall be on the Final Plan which is recorded at the Registry of Deeds.
-Release from the agreement shall follow the procedures for release of the performance guarantees for infrastructure improvements Required Improvements contained in Subsection I.
+Release from the agreement shall follow the procedures for release of the performance guarantees for Re-quired Improvements contained in Subsection I.